 “You’re looked at as not just being a business, but a Māori in business.
 It’s a supportive network and you can see it growing here in Wellington.”

 The advice has helped me to feel more confident about moving forward in my business through these trying times

 Collaborating with creative communities

-Rawinia has been able to connect with the Porirua business community through the Porirua Launch Lab programme run through Creative HQ and The Settlement co-working spaces.
+Rawinia connected with the Porirua business community through the Porirua Launch Lab programme run through Creative HQ and The Settlement co-working spaces.
 Launch Lab is a six-month incubation programme created to help start-up businesses owners validate ideas and build a sustainable business from Porirua.
 Run out of The Settlement co-working space, it provides entrepreneurs with workspace, networks and support to turn their ideas into growing businesses.

-Rawinia was referred to the programme through her business mentor who suggested the programme would help her take her beauty brand to the next level.
+Rawinia was referred to the programme through her business mentor who suggested it would help take her beauty brand to the next level.

-Rawinia says: "It’s probably the most amazing experience I’ve had in business, where you’re constantly around collaborative and creative people.
+"It’s probably the most amazing experience I’ve had in business, where you’re constantly around collaborative and creative people,” says Rawinia.